Desolace/Howlp/README.md

 # Howlp
-Temporary Yelp API middleware for learning
+Temporary Yelp API middleware for learning.

 This tiny server was developed to solve the problem of displaying Yelp restaurant information in a static page without exposing the authentication key and token.